 Measuring is key

-In many places, groundwater is still measured manually and in low frequencies.
+In many places, ground water is still measured manually and infrequently.
 It’s not rare to see measurements taken just once a year, using tools like simple measuring tape.
 This only provides data at one specific time stamp, and it takes a lot of time to complete in the first place.
 As a result, companies and governments are working with potentially outdated data for months on end, and valuable time is wasted.

 How current solutions can help

-As groundwater level is often measured in remote locations, wireless GSM-based sensor devices are best suited for the job.
+As the water level is often measured in remote locations, wireless GSM-based sensor devices are best suited for the job.
 If possible it’s also recommended to build a setup that can operate continuously without grid power.

 Easy to install

-The Crodeon webshop offers a submersible water level sensor that is directly compatible with the Crodeon Reporter.
+The Crodeon webshop offers a submersible water level sensor that is directly compatible with Reporter.
 You only need a 3cm borehole to insert the water level sensor into the ground.
-Then simply plug the sensor into the Reporter and the data appears on your pc or smartphone.
+Then simply plug the sensor into Reporter and the data appears on your pc or smartphone.

 Combination with other sensors

-The Reporter has 3 or 6 connectors, so you’re free to connect other sensors as well.
-Measuring water flow (m³ / hour), rain, or water pressure for example can provide valuable insights in addition to ground water levels.
+Reporter has 4 connectors, so you’re free to connect other sensors as well.
+Measuring water flow (m³ / hour), rain, or water pressure for example can provide valuable insights in addition to groundwater levels.
 All sensors can be found in our shop.
 Water meters are ordered specifically for your needs.

 Data is visualized on the Crodeon Dashboard on your pc or smartphone.
 This is also the place where you configure the alarm settings, measurement interval and so on.
 We offer API access for integration with other platforms, or a simple Excel export if you prefer to work in Excel.

 The best part of this story: no technical knowledge is required to get started.
+Groundwater monitoring is made easy and accessible.
 Crodeon offers an all-in-one solution that is up and running in a matter of minutes.
 Visit our shop to make your own quote or get in touch if you have any more questions.